Passeriformes / Turdidae / Turdus

 Culture

-Regarded as sacred in Classical Greek folklore but said to die if consuming pomegranates.
-Referenced in the nursery rhyme 'Sing a song of sixpence' and the carol 'The Twelve Days of Christmas' (originally 'four colly birds').
-Edward Thomas mentions its song in the poem 'Adlestrop'.
-Symbolises resignation in 'The Duchess of Malfi' and vigilance in English folklore.
-National bird of Sweden with 1-2 million breeding pairs.
-Featured on stamps in multiple countries.
-French composer Olivier Messiaen transcribed its songs, notably in 'Le merle noir' (1952).
-Referenced in the Beatles song 'Blackbird' as a civil rights symbol.
+National bird of Sweden.
+Featured in the nursery rhyme 'Sing a song of sixpence' and the Christmas carol 'The Twelve Days of Christmas' (originally 'four colly birds').
+Symbolized resignation in 'The Duchess of Malfi' and vigilance in folklore.
+French composer Olivier Messiaen transcribed its songs, notably in 'Le merle noir'.
+Its song appears in The Beatles' 'Blackbird'.

 Source: Wikipedia · CC BY-SA 3.0